cumberworth/LatticeDNAOrigami/README.md

 ### Restart options

 The simulations are able to be restarted from previous runs.
-If restarting from configurations, set `restart_from_config`.
+If restarting from configurations, set `restart_from_config` to `true`.
 Then, if running a serial simulation, set `restart_traj_file`.
-If running parallel simulation, set `restart_traj_filebase` and `restart_traj_postfix` if following the file naming scheme the program uses for replicas, or directly set all files in a space-delimited list with `restart_traj_files`.
+If running a parallel simulation, set `restart_traj_filebase` and `restart_traj_postfix` if following the file naming scheme the program uses for replicas, or directly set all files in a space-delimited list with `restart_traj_files`.
 The filetype can be the trajectory format (`trj`) or the system input file format (`json`).
 If the restart files contain more than one configuration, set the index of which to use with `restart_step`, or individually for each replica with `restart_steps`.
 For restarting replica exchange simulations, one can also read in the current state of the swaps by setting `restart_from_swap`; this assumes that `restart_traj_filebase` is being used, and will also use `restart_steps`, which is the index in that file, not the simulation step number.